d0minicO/interactR/README.md

 Code is provided as a supplement to the shiny app https://dominico.shinyapps.io/interactR/

+Different experiment types can easily be excluded to help refine interactomes

 #### Updated June 28 2023

 ## Data from the following sources: